Qazeer/artefacts.help/pages/windows/ntfs_i30.md

 ### Overview

-The `NTFS` `index attributes` are `MFT` attributes, of two distinct types, that index all the files / directories in a given directory (in a B-Tree data structure).
+The `NTFS` `index attributes` are `MFT` attributes, of two distinct types, that index all the files/directories in a given directory (in a B-Tree data structure).
 Each directory is represented by one or more `index attributes`.
 The files and folders information displayed by the `Windows Explorer` are based on the index attribute(s) of the directory being accessed.